 Once you have all Social media handles, put your website URL there.
 This step will generate a Web 2.0 links.

-Share some of your blog posts to your social media handles before applying for Adsense.
+Share some of your blog posts to your social media handles before applying for AdSense.

 I have explained everything in the above 9 steps to fix the Google Adsense policy violation issue.
 Follow each and everything I have mentioned above to get rid of this issue.
-If you still have any queries, feel free to contact us below or you can check out my services at Fiverr related to Web issue, Adsense content, Adsense approval, etc.
+If you still have any queries, feel free to contact us below or you can check out my services at Fiverr related to Web issues, Adsense content, Adsense approval, etc.